Christoph Spiegel

 October 2023 BMS RTA 8 - Practical Course, Berlin PDF

-March 2023 Workshop on Optimization and Machine Learning, Waischenfeld PDF
+March 2023 Optimization and ML Workshop, Waischenfeld PDF

-September 2017 The Music of Numbers, Madrid PDF
+September 2017 The Music of Numbers Conference, Madrid PDF

 seminar talks